Radical Textiles

 Textiles galvanise communities.
 Through wars, pandemics and disasters, textiles have offered a way to mobilise social and cultural groups and build connections.
 In the late nineteenth century, British artist and designer William Morris sought to counter the mechanisation and mass-production of the Industrial Revolution by weaving tapestries on a manual loom with hand-dyed thread.
 Today, many artists are experimenting with the materials and techniques of textile design as a ‘slow making’ antidote to the high-speed digital age.

-This education resource has been framed around the five themes in the exhibition Revival, Reconciliation, Resistance, Remembrance and Radical Bodies.
+This education resource has been framed around the five themes Revival, Reconciliation, Resistance, Remembrance and Radical Bodies.
 Within each theme you will discover a variety of resources focusing on specific artists with making and responding activities to suit children of all ages.

 Below are links to external resources for works in the exhibition that are on loan from other collections: